 - Listen to them, write their concerns down if needed.

 - Share your experiences too, however small.
-Show to them that you’re human.
+Show to them that you’re a human, too.

 - Last, but not least, ask what did they learn since the last one-on-one session.
 When possible, share some relevant technical knowledge or work ethics.